Mthadube/jbcapital/README.md

    - Navigate to the "Database" tab in the admin dashboard
    - Click "Check Connection" to verify the MongoDB connection
    - Click "Migrate Data" to populate the database with initial data

-## Deployment to Render

-This application is configured for deployment on Render.
-The `render.yaml` file provides the necessary configuration.
-To deploy:

-1. Connect your GitHub repository to Render
-2. Create a new Web Service selecting the `main` branch
-3. Set the environment variables in the Render dashboard (see `.env.example` for required variables)
-4. Deploy the service

-Note: The application is set up to use the `render-build` script for building and the `start` script for running in production.

-## Security Notes

-- **Never commit sensitive credentials** to the repository.
-All sensitive information should be in environment variables.
-- The application now has enhanced security for phone verification using OTP codes.
-- The `.gitignore` file is configured to exclude all environment files except `.env.example`.

 ## Application Structure